TASRobotics/WheelOfFortune/README.md

 # Wheel Of Fortune

-find and use the optimal neural network to classify the angle of the control panel in the FRC 2020 game
+Uses the AlexNet architecture to classify the angle of the control panel in the FRC 2020 game

 Steps:

 1. Image Preprocessing
-2. Brute Forced Network Testing
-3. Further Training
+3. training
 4. exporting the model

+Make sure your python version is 3.4> <3.7

 Pip libraries to install:

 - tensorflow-gpu
   - 2.0
-- matplotlib
 - keras
 - numpy
 - regex